-Furthermore, the bill introduces a provision allowing individuals whose personal identification information has been published electronically in violation of the statute to pursue civil action against the perpetrator.
-This civil action can seek various forms of relief, including injunctive relief, monetary damages, and reasonable attorney fees.
-To succeed in such a civil action, the plaintiff must prove the violation by clear and convincing evidence.
-The act is set to take effect on July 1, 2025.
+Furthermore, the bill introduces a civil cause of action for individuals whose personal information has been published in violation of the law.
+It allows these individuals to seek various forms of relief, including injunctive relief, monetary damages, and attorney fees.
+To succeed in a civil action, the aggrieved person must prove the violation by clear and convincing evidence.
+The act is set to take effect on October 1, 2025.

 Statutes affected: